-This February, the NFL Pro Bowl Games take over Orlando, Florida, in the buildup to Super Bowl LVIII.
+This week, the NFL Pro Bowl Games take over Orlando in the buildup to Super Bowl LIX.
+The two-day all-star showcase includes several skill competitions and a high-octane flag football game.

 ESPN platforms will televise the Pro Bowl Games.
-However, keep scrolling to learn more about the event schedule and channel listings.
+Scroll down to learn more about the event schedule and channel listings.

-This year’s Pro Bowl schedule includes two days of nationally televised events—taking place on Thursday, Feb.
-1, and Sunday, Feb.
-4. Day 1 at the University of Central Florida features five skills competitions that highlight passing and catching, as well as dodgeball and golf.
-But it’s not until Day 2 at Camping World Stadium that the seven-on-seven flag football tournament takes flight.
+The 2025 Pro Bowl schedule includes two days of nationally televised events on Thursday, January 30, and Sunday, February 2.
+Day 1 across Central Florida features five skills competitions highlighting passing, catching, and dodging.
+Yes, there’s dodgeball.
+On Day 2, Camping World Stadium will host the seven-on-seven flag football tournament, which always brings laughs and confusion.

 Pro Bowl Games events (Day 1)